htutwaiphyoe/mastering-react-native/intermediate-v2/README.md

 In order for any app to be installable on a physical device, it needs to be signed.
 Build signing is a security mechanism and its purpose is to protect users by preventing them from installing potentially malicious apps.

 Both iOS and Android apps have a build signing step, though the process is completely different.

+Deploying to stores

+1. Get a developer account
+2. Create the app
+3. Build the production app
+4. Upload the production app
+5. Metadata
+6. Images
+7. Testing
+8. Review